rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Added Wildcard Matching for Template Dependencies

 You can now use wildcard matching for your template dependencies.
-For example if you were defining your templates as such:
+For example, if you were defining your templates as such:

 ```erb